Musevver/Musevver.github.io/_posts/2025-10-14-Black Hole Analogs & Horizon Physics.md

 1. Consider the Unruh thermality derived earlier.

-2. Now consider the equivalence principle which briefly states that "a gravitational field and an acceleration field are locally indistinguishable".
+2. Now consider the equivalence principle which states that "a gravitational field and an acceleration field are locally indistinguishable".

 3. Therefore, what we previously assigned as *acceleration*-thermality is now indistinguishable from *gravitational*-thermality.